RangS-1/Browser/README.md

-# Browser
+# Eon Browser V.0.3
-This is Basic browser with PyQt5WebEngine.
-I'm learn about PyQt5 and it's make me feel dizzy. i'm very bad at designing even that PyQt5 have a Qt Style Sheet like CSS -_-'.
-When this project done, i hope it's lightweight.
+This is Eon Browser, it was maded with PyQt5WebEngine.
+Eon Browser is a very lightweight browser, even for your old pc (if you have, and maybe only me that have an old pc -_-').
+I made this browser to google dorking, why? because there's no history, no cookies, no web account. it's incognito than incognito itself.

 - compatible with python3
 - compatible with old pc